 The dynamic field of supply chain management has become increasingly important as more companies use supply chain strategies as a means of market differentiation.
 In a time of rapid technological change, you need to keep learning to keep up.
 That’s where QSG comes in.

-The concept of Supply Chain Management (SCM) is based on two core ideas:
+The concept of Supply Chain Management (SCM) is based on three core ideas:

 - The first is that practically every product that reaches an end user represents the cumulative effort of multiple organizations.
 These organizations are referred to collectively as the supply chain.